Showing posts with label Jasper. Show all posts

 Source: Wikipedia

-As the marker below notes, Williams Bankhead's daughter, actress Tallulah, was married in this house in 1937 to actor John Emery.
+As the marker below notes, William Bankhead's daughter, actress Tallulah, was married in this house in 1937 to actor John Emery.
 Three years later Bankhead died and President Franklin Roosevelt, Harry Truman and other dignitaries came to Jasper for his funeral and burial.

 If we had arrived a couple of hours earlier that Friday afternoon, we could have seen the inside.